-Sharpen is honored to collaborate with Timothy D. Brewerton, MD to launch a 5-part training on Dissociative Identity Disorder (DID) called “The Integration of Sylvia the Wood Nymph.”
-The series begins with a therapy session in which Dr. Brewerton discovers that a woman who came to him for help with her depression and binge eating, in actuality, suffered from dissociative identity disorder (DID) presented with depression and binge eating.
-This case spawned his clinical research interest in trauma and eating disorders (ED) for the decades that would follow.
+Sharpen is honored to collaborate with Timothy D. Brewerton, MD to offer a five-part training on Dissociative Identity Disorder (DID) called “The Integration of Sylvia the Wood Nymph.”
+The series begins with a therapy session in which Dr. Brewerton discovers that a woman who came to him for help with her depression and binge eating, in actuality, suffered from dissociative identity disorder (DID) and a history of heartbreaking trauma.
+This moving case inspired his clinical research interest in trauma and eating disorders (ED) for the decades that would follow.

-In the course, participants will experience video clips taken at various stages during the course of treatment which illustrate the dissociative process and the various alters identified.
+In the course, participants will view archival video clips taken at various stages during the course of treatment that illustrate the dissociative process and the presence of the various alters identified.
 As Dr. Brewerton connects with Sylvia’s different alters as she processes her extensive traumas, participants will have a rare opportunity to observe the process of her full integration.

 Dr. Brewerton illustrates how these “alters” or ego states take on specific adaptive functions and separate identities, which protect the self and are often archetypal in nature.
-Notably, one of the alters in this case involved binge eating and purposeful weight gain as a form of soothing and self-protection.
-Evolving concepts from psychotherapy theory and neuroscience are highlighted during the presentation.
+Notably, one of the alters in this case engaged in severe binge eating and purposeful weight gain as a form of soothing and self-protection.
+Evolving concepts from psychotherapy theory, epidemiology and neuroscience are highlighted during the presentation.

 The use of non-identifying clinical information and video clips during this part of the presentation is being done with the complete, written informed consent of the patient.